-I have suggested a new cosmological model for inertial mass (called MiHsC) which predicts galaxy rotation without dark matter and cosmic acceleration, both without needing any adjustable parameters.
-MiHsC predicts that inertia is controllable & a lab test of this is now being set up.
-MiHsC suggests a new, inertial, way to launch spacecraft & that the speed of light can be exceeded (though to be significant this last requires the ability to manipulate information horizons, which is not yet possible).
+I have suggested a new cosmological model for inertial mass (called MiHsC) which predicts galaxy rotation without dark matter and cosmic acceleration without dark energy, both without needing any adjustable parameters.
+MiHsC predicts that inertia is controllable & a lab test of this is on going.
+MiHsC suggests a new, inertial, way to launch spacecraft.
 There are articles about my work in New Scientist here, & in phys.org here & here.
 My blog is: Physics from the Edge and I'm on twitter as @memcculloch.

 1988-1991.
 BSc in Physics at the University of York, UK.